These mailings offer publishers an easy and cost-effective means of communicating information to all IndieBound stores.

 The Quarterly Kids’ Mailing offers publishers the opportunity to participate in a mailing dedicated solely to materials of interest to children’s-only stores, members of the ABC Children’s Group, as well as those general stores with active children’s sections.
 Mailings are scheduled for mid-February, mid-May, mid-August, and mid-November, and carry galleys, ARC’s, F&G’s, finished books, and other materials that a publisher wishes to make available to this target audience (babies & toddlers through YA.)
 The mailing is sent to currently 750 stores.

 Advance Access is a bimonthly mailing that aggregates publisher offerings of galleys, ARC’s or finished books available for review by ABA booksellers.
 Bookseller responses and requests are sent directly to the publisher for fulfillment and follow-up.The standard fee for this service is waived for Associate Member publishers.
 Publisher-exclusive Advance Access emails are also available for Associate Member publishers.
 For details about the Advance Access program contact Peter Reynolds at email@example.com or 914-406-7535.

 On the first and third Monday of each month, we email over 1,100 independent booksellers with news of galleys, reading copies, finished books, or other materials that you are offering for review.
 After receiving a free review copy from you, stores will read and decide whether to order the title and nominate it for the Indie Next List.
 The Advance Access program has proven to be a very effective way to get the word out about your titles.
 Stores will email you directly, and you can typically expect requests from 25-50 booksellers.
 The stores do know that it is first come, first served, but the more booksellers’ requests you can fulfill, the better.

-All book descriptions must be sent to Peter Reynolds via email at email@example.com, with title, author, publisher, ISBN, subject category, publication date, the number of free copies you have to offer, a maximum 50-60 word description, and an email address to which the booksellers can write to directly request a copy.
+All book descriptions must be sent to Peter Reynolds via email at firstname.lastname@example.org, with title, author, publisher, ISBN, subject category, publication date, the number of free copies you have to offer, a brief two-or-three sentence of the title, and an email address to which the booksellers can write to directly request a copy.
 Please follow the format below to insure that your submission can be sent in the next AA email.
 Submissions not following this format will be returned to you for editing.